w-nicole/semisupervised-baseline-pos/README.md

 `conda install pytorch-lightning -c conda-forge`

+Note that pytorch-lightning needs to be 1.4.4 for things to work -- the above command won't install 1.4.4.

 If you are using Satori and encounter an error `cannot import name 'create_repo' from 'huggingface_hub'`, you will have to run:

 `conda uninstall huggingface_hub`